 After a visit to the Barossa, you may discover you’re a fan of more than the wine and that Barossa food has become a favourite too.

-Want to eat like a local in the Barossa?
+Eat like a local in the Barossa.
 Try real dill cucumbers and preserves, smoked and cured smallgoods, locally made egg noodles and baked goods.
 Eat Local is an easy way for you to eat and buy authentic South Australian food.
 Look for the Eat Local signs or visit Eat Local SA.

 Back to top